 What You Need to Know

-The Next generation Of Work (NOW) program pairs student teams with area companies who pose an open-ended problem for the students to solve.
+The Next generation Of Work (NOW) program pairs student teams with area companies that pose open-ended problems for students to solve.

 What is the experience like?